 Surrounded by tall Deodar trees, a narrow walkway takes you to the Hidimba Devi temple in Manali.
-Temple kind of merges with its dull-colored surroundings and yet stands out courtesy its elaborate roofs with a metal canopy on top.
+Temple kind of merges with its dull-colored surroundings and yet stands out courtesy of its elaborate roofs with a metal canopy on top.
 Hidimba Devi is the presiding goddess of Manali, an area that is home to many Gods, Goddesses, and Rishis.

 Legends of Hidimba Devi